List of Tohoku Initiatives

 Japan Earthquake Disaster Relief Idea Exchange

-Information Provision, Individual
+Information Provision, Individual Initiative

-Sharing of desaster and reconstruction related news.
+Sharing of disaster and reconstruction related news, information, and ideas through social media.

 Based in: Online